Joey-Zed/Ozioma-_LITA_Documentation/LITA Capstone Project_2.md

 Balanced Revenue Distribution: Revenue across regions shows only slight variations, suggesting that growth strategies should target all regions equally rather than focusing on specific ones.

 Regional Preferences: Subscription preferences vary by region, with the South favoring Premium and the West opting for Standard, which may guide targeted marketing efforts.

+## SQL DATA EXPLORATION
+Using sql for data exploration,I ran queties on my customer data to acquire key insights into customer subscription patterns, cancellations, and revenue generation.

+### Data Exploration

+#### Total Number of Customers by RegionResult:

+Result: Each region has an equal number of customers.

+#### Most Popular Subscription TypeResult:

+Result: Basic subscription type has the most customers.

+#### Query: Customers Who Canceled Their Subscription Within 6 Months

+Result:No customer canceled their subscription within 6 months.

+#### Average Subscription Duration

+Result:The average subscription duration is 365 days.

+#### Customers with Subscriptions Longer Than 12 Months

+Result: No customer has a subscription longer than 12 months.

+#### Total Revenue by Subscription Type

+Result:Basic subscriptions generate the most revenue due to the highest number of customers.

+#### Top 3 Regions by Subscription Cancellations

+Result: North, South, and West have equal numbers of canceled subscriptions, while East has none.

+#### Total Active and Canceled Subscriptions

+Result: There are more active subscriptions than canceled subscriptions.

+### Summary
+This analysis shows:
+Customer Distribution: Equal number of customers across regions.

+Subscription Preferences: Basic subscription is the most popular and highest revenue-generating type.

+Subscription Duration: Average subscription lasts 365 days, with no subscriptions less than 6 months or longer than 12 months.

+Cancellations: North, South, and West have the same cancellation rates, while East has none.